ipalvr/ETH_Staking_Lighthouse_Goerli/README.md

 sudo ufw default allow outgoing
 ```

 Create and run this script or download via wget.
+(Need to revise)

 ```
 #!/bin/bash